 - The owner brings in fresh flowers each day from the corner florist.

-- More than five people in line ‘slammed’ the barista, people walked half way in, and left.
+- More than five people in line ‘slammed’ the barista, customers would walk half way into the store the leave.

 It’s interesting what customers consider quirky at a single location translates to annoyance if you have more than one location.
 When you open more than ONE of a business with the same name on it – whether it is a copy center, dry cleaner, or coffee shop – customers begin to expect consistency.

 Using our list as inspiration, below are a couple of ways Starbucks may crumble the cookie-cutter look and feel.